-If you leaving school with the Lebanese Baccalaureat General you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you're studying the Lebanese Baccalaureat General you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

-If you are leaving school with the International Arab Baccalaureate you'll need an overall score of between 84-95%.
+If you are studying the International Arab Baccalaureate you'll need to achieve between 84% to 85% overall.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.